Search element - Quick search bar

 • The let-down reflex is a conditioned reflex.
 This means you can train your body to let-down on cue.

-• If you’re expressing, you may find it useful to get yourself into a routine – a predictable sequence of events so your breasts will get better at responding to these cues over time.
+• You may find it useful to get yourself into a predictable sequence of events so your breasts will get better at responding to these cues over time.

 Support

-• Your support person may be able to help you relax or take on other tasks so it’s easier for you to relax.
+• Your support person may be able to help you relax or take on tasks or remove distractions so it’s easier for you to relax.

 • It may be easier to feed or express without the pressure of others looking on.